CarlesLlorens/Getting-and-Cleaning-Data-Coursera-Course/CodeBook.md

 Finally, we need to produce only a dataset with the average of each variable for each activity and subject.
 This dataset is written to a text file.

+#Result tidy dataset

+The final dataset created has the next columns:

+- activityId
+- subjectId
+- timeBodyAccMagnitudeMean
+- timeBodyAccMagnitudeStdDev
+- timeGravityAccMagnitudeMean
+- timeGravityAccMagnitudeStdDev
+- timeBodyAccJerkMagnitudeMean
+- timeBodyAccJerkMagnitudeStdDev
+- timeBodyGyroMagnitudeMean
+- timeBodyGyroMagnitudeStdDev
+- timeBodyGyroJerkMagnitudeMean
+- timeBodyGyroJerkMagnitudeStdDev
+- freqBodyAccMagnitudeMean
+- freqBodyAccMagnitudeStdDev
+- freqBodyAccJerkMagnitudeMean
+- freqBodyAccJerkMagnitudeStdDev
+- freqBodyGyroMagnitudeMean
+- freqBodyGyroMagnitudeStdDev
+- freqBodyGyroJerkMagnitudeMean
+- freqBodyGyroJerkMagnitudeStdDev
+- activityLabel

+corresponding to the identification of activity and his label, identification of the subject and the mean and the standard deviation of features extracted from the original dataset.